Tennis Zverev Alexander results. Alexander Zverev compares himself with his father, one of the best tennis players in the USSR

 Sasha's girlfriend - Olga from Russia

-Alexander's working hand is right.
+Alexander's working hand is his right.

 Career milestones